 WP Greet Box plugin – this plugin will add a message at the top of your post similar to the following:

 Chances are, if your reader found your post on StumbleUpon, they certainly don't need to be reminded to give you a thumbs up and chances are very slim that they will end up subscribing to your blog based on seeing this greet box.
 If you don't believe me, remove the plugin for one week just to see if your subscription rate goes down.
 Or, try to remember the last time you subscribed to someone's blog based on seeing this Greet Box.

 Sexy Bookmarks – I took a poll on Facebook asking my blogging friends to tell me which one of their WordPress plugins they recently deactivated and by far Sexy Bookmarks was the top voted response.
-I visited a few of these blogs and found that most of them are using the Sharebar plugin instead.
-Sharebar is a great alternative to the Digg Digg plugin as well and it’s easy to see why.
-Sharebar floats alongside your post and serves as a constant reminder to your readers of how easy it is to share your content on multiple social networks.
-You can see the Sharebar in action on Estava Morioka, TechPerk, Bivori, WordPress Website Builder or DragonBlogger.
+I visited a few of these blogs and found that most of them are using Digg Digg which floats alongside your post and serves as a constant reminder to your readers of how easy it is to share your content on multiple social networks.

-I don’t use Sharebar here on Basic Blog Tips because I have Thesis Awesome Theme, with sharing options and so many cool features built into the theme that I was able to eliminate a long list of WordPress plugins.
+I don't use Sharebar here on Basic Blog Tips because I use Genesis with Appendipity, with sharing options and so many cool features built into the theme that I was able to eliminate a long list of WordPress plugins.

 My Least Favorite of All WordPress Plugins